ClaasBeger/ClaasBeger.github.io/index.md

 If you are interested in diving deeper into this project, check out our design review and client acceptance test on the site of the <span style="background-color:yellow">[applied software engineering group](https://ase.cit.tum.de/projects/ipraktikum/22w/siemens/)</span>.

+### My Semester abroad

+Through my university exchange program, I spent a half year in Asia, at The Hong Kong University of Science and Technology (HKUST).
+My courses there focussed mostly on Machine Learning, Data Mining, Artificial Intelligence and Financial Technology.
+I enjoyed all of the courses very much, and can wholeheartedly recommend this university, if you are thinking about doing an exchange.
+If you would like to read more about my exchange experience, have a look at <span style="background-color:yellow">[my experience report](https://tum.moveon4.de/services/download-study-report-file/publisher_id/1/stay_id/85626/file_id/664440)</span>.

 ### Contact Me

 [<img src="assets/LinkedIn_icon_circle.svg.png" alt="My LinkedIn" width="32" height="32">](https://www.linkedin.com/in/claas-beger-272b11187/)